thebitmonk/send_post_api/docs/SubaccountstatApi.md

-Get All Aggregate Sub-Account Stats by Group
+Get All Aggregate Sub-Account Stats by Group <br>

 ### Example
 ```javascript